 When I first started blogging, I figured I didn’t need to use images with my blog posts due to the professional and educational nature of my niche.
-After all, what was I going to take photos of… my desk?
+After all, what was I going to take photos of … my desk?
 It’s not like I was traveling to exotic locales that would make for good scenery.
 And stock photos?
 Too expensive for a new blogger on a budget!

 But what I quickly learned is that humans are visual creatures.

 One image alone can evoke thousands of emotions – just look at the success of the visual social networks like Pinterest, Instagram, and Flickr.
 Having images in your blog post can help to grab a reader’s attention, enhance and break up your text, as well as support your point.
 It’s also been shown that social media updates that contain images tend to be shared and liked more (which means more traffic to your blog).
-It’s also good for your SEO (remember to use your alt tags), and it just looks more professional.
+Having images is also good for your SEO (remember to use your alt tags), and photos make your blog look more professional.